 This day pack weighs just a little over 7 ounces and can be packed into its own pocket, meaning that it will barely take up any space in your suitcase.
 When unfolded, the Outlander Backpack can hold your camera, guide books or any small to medium sized things you’d need to access while on the go.
 Use it as an extra day pack for the trip home, or as a pack to use while at your destination.

 2. Foldable Travel Sized Hair Dryer, $15

 This is a lifesaver for those with long and thick hair.
-The Vidal Sassoon Travel Stylist Dryer has 2 heat and speed settings and a setting for releasing cold air.
+The Conair Folding Handle Hair Dryer has 2 heat and speed settings with a 5 foot power cord.
 One feature to appeal to travelers is that it is dual voltage, allowing you to use the hair dryer worldwide without any complications with foreign voltages.
-The dryer weighs around 10 ounces and has a foldable handle making it easy to stow away.
+The dryer weighs around 1 pound and has a foldable handle making it easy to stow away.

 Get the LifeStraw here

 5. Wine2Go Foldable Wine Flask, $12

 The Wine2Go flask is a travel friendly container which allows you to bring wine without having to carry it in a heavy and fragile glass bottle.
 When flying or going on cruises, using the the Wine2Go flask instead of a glass bottle can help to make your check in luggage lighter.
 The flask barely takes up any space, is washable and completely reusable.